mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 Catching events can be used to add a callback after an event while ignoring its triggers.

-_The demo shows how to catch the start & end edit events to log which cell is editing in an info message._
+The demo shows how to catch the start & end edit events to log which cell is editing in an info message:

 {{"demo": "pages/components/data-grid/editing/CatchEditingEventsGrid.js", "bg": "inline"}}